garethredfern/redfern-dev/content/articles/authentication-laravel-sanctum-fortify-for-an-spa.md

 });
 ```

 To make this all work we will need to have a reset-password view in the SPA which handles the token and passes back the users new password.
-This will be explained fully in the creating of the SPA post which will follow, you can review the code on [Github](https://github.com/garethredfern/laravel-vue/blob/main/src/views/ResetPassword.vue).
+This is explained in [the creating of the SPA article](/articles/authentication-vue-spa-with-laravel-sanctum-fortify), you can review the code on [Github](https://github.com/garethredfern/laravel-vue/blob/main/src/views/ResetPassword.vue).

 ### API Routes